status-im/swarms/ideas/095-les-service-model/README.md

 ### Product Description

-Parts of ULC and the LES Service Model introduction are:
+Parts of the LES Service Model introduction are:

-- research, definition, and implementation of ULC,
 - research, definition, and implementation of connection management system of paying clients for full nodes,
 - research, definition, and implementation of auctioning,
 - research, definition, and implementation of payment methods and models,
 - documentation.

 ### Minimum Viable Product

-Goal Date: 2018-06-30

-Description:

-- [ ] New Ultra Light Client mode is added to LES
-- [ ] Integrate ULC with `status-go`
-- [ ] Collect metrics (CPU, mem, disk, network I/O) when starting with a branch new install and after 1h of inactivity
-- [ ] Keep battery and network consumption at least as low as today with Infura

-### Iteration 1

 Goal Date: TBD